dae-cpp/dae-cpp/README.md

 - A very flexible and customizable variable time stepping algorithm based on the solution stability and variability.
 - Mass matrix can be non-static (can depend on time) and it can be singular.
 - The library is extremely easy to use.
 A simple DAE can be set up using just a few lines of code (see [Quick Start](#quick-start) example below).

+### How does it work

+The DAE solver uses implicit Backward Differentiation Formulae (BDF) of orders I-IV with adaptive time stepping.
+Every time step, the BDF integrator reduces the original DAE system to a system of nonlinear equations, which is solved using iterative [Quasi-Newton](https://en.wikipedia.org/wiki/Quasi-Newton_method) root-finding algorithm.
+The Quasi-Newton method reduces the problem further down to a system of linear equations, which is solved using [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page), a versatile and fast C++ template library for linear algebra.
+Eigen's sparse solver performs two steps: factorization (decomposition) of the Jacobian matrix and the linear system solving itself.
+This gives us the numerical solution of the entire DAE system at the current time step.
+Finally, depending on the convergence rate of the Quasi-Newton method, variability of the solution, and user-defined accuracy, the DAE solver adjusts the time step size and initiates a new iteration in time.

 ## Installation